 Evolution and Application of Health Care Information Systems

-Distinguish major events and technological advantages that influenced current HCIS practices.
+- Distinguish major events and technological advantages that influenced current HCIS practices.

-Identify various clinical and administrative applications of IT in health care organizations.
+- Identify various clinical and administrative applications of IT in health care organizations.

-Describe typical components of a health care IT department.
+- Describe typical components of a health care IT department.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.